klandestino/sigRTC/README.md

 #### The Realm

 All requests to sigRTC should have the POST variable `realm=`.
-The realm identifies your application/protocol, so you connect to someone using compatible software.
+The realm identifies your application/protocol/whatever, so you connect to someone using compatible software.
 It is just some random string that you choose yourself.
-It could be `realm=MyApp` or actually anything.
+It could be `realm=myapp` or actually anything.
+If two clients should be able to connect to each other, they must use the same realm.

-To avoid any troubles with case insensitive file systems or other fuckups, we are a bit anal and only allow lower case a-z and 0-9 chars in the realm string.
+To avoid any implementation troubles with case insensitive file systems or other fuckups, we are a bit anal and only allow lower case a-z and 0-9 chars in the realm string.

 #### Send an offer

 When you have created a WebRTC "offer", you should post it to a sigRTC server to say "Hey ppl!
 I'm here now, please connect to me!"
 This is how:

-    realm=MyApp
+    realm=myapp
     act=offer
     sdp=[webrtc offer sdp string]

 This request should return an ID string, identifying this connection attempt:

-    { "id": "112340916234981276349123674" }
+    { "id": "d131dd02c5e6eec4" }

 The id string could be anything.
 It is up to the server implementation to make sure it is something unique.